-For more detailed guidance on public rights and the special powers of auditors, copies of the publication Local authority accounts: A guide to your rights are paragraph 4 of the Notice of Public Rights and available from the NAO website.
+For more detailed guidance on public rights and If you wish to contact your authority's appointed the special powers of auditors, copies of the publication Local authority accounts: A guide to paragraph 4 of the Notice of Public Rights and your rights are available from the NAO website.
 Publication of Unaudited Annual Governance & Accountability Return.